dwyl/process-handbook/README.md

 **The SM should:**
   - Update the team on their progress lifting any blockers e.g. progress getting an outstanding external dependency from the client.
-  - Ask questions as the team show the work they've done that day where relevant (ie. have you written documentation for that issue? did you update the readme to reflect those changes?)
+  - Ask questions as the team show the work they've done that day where relevant (ie. Does that change therefore impact the timelines/effort for this other feature in the sprint?
+What is the result if the user chooses not to fill in all the fields of that form?
+Have you written documentation and updated the readme for that issue?)
   - Ensure the team is on track and tackling the priorities set out in the sprint milestone on github and redirect them if they're going off track.
 E.g. there are 2 days of the sprint left, please can you focus on the priority 2 issues tomorrow rather than that priority 3 that you mentioned?
   - Check whether the team has any new blockers or questions?
   - Ensure the team stay calm and be pragmatic in times of stress or changes.